-Credit Value: 4 GLH: 19 Assessment Requirements: This unit will be assessed by assignment Aim: The aim of this unit is to enable the candidate to develop an understanding of the process of a claim for debt recovery and personal injury through the county court.
+Credit Value: 4 GLH: 19 Assessment Requirements: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the candidate to develop an understanding of the process of a claim for debt recovery and personal injury through the county court.